1daywebsite-ch/woocommerce-simple-installment/README.md

 The screenshot below shows all available options:

 - You can set a general customer message before the installment plan info, which is the number of monthly rates and the monthly rate amount.
-- You can set a minimum cart total as a threshold for this payment gateway to shop on the checkout.
+- You can set a minimum cart total as a threshold for this payment gateway to show up on the checkout.
-- You can activiate for guests.
+- You can activiate this payment gateway for guests.
 By default only customers who are logged in and who have one completeted order may see this payment gateway.
 - You can set the number of monthly installments.
 - You can set an extra fee for the handling of installments.
 - By default the order status is in waiting.